OAuth2 client

 Target Type

 A Target Type is an abstract definition for Targets.
-It contains a list of Distribution Set Types which defines if a Distribution Set is compatible to a Target.
+It contains a list of Distribution Set Types that define if a Distribution Set is compatible with a Target.